 Pygame is a framework for building games with python.
-Please get started by downloading the starter project here.
+If you’re working on your local computer (not Replit.com), please get started by downloading the starter project here.
+If you’re on Replit.com you can find the starter project.
 Take a few minutes to look through the code.
 Run it – if it doesn’t run you may need to install Pygame on your computer.
 When it runs you should see a paddle (red) and a ball (yellow) on a black background.
 Starting with this project, we’ll make a simple brick breaker game.

 A tour of the Starter Project

 This code makes the window size 800 pixels wide and 600 pixels tall, with a caption at the top.
 You can change these to see what happens, but change them back.